CUMLSec/XDA/README.md

 Download our [pretrained weight parameters](https://drive.google.com/file/d/1k1en42j749BEtr5-AFEjC9cvFy9Y5zDI/view?usp=sharing) and put in `checkpoints/pretrain_all`

+[2022-1-19 updates] I have added a new dedicated [pretrained weight](https://drive.google.com/file/d/1PLoRMYKUnsa2NJbmpOOkOeeQjjHm3sy4/view?usp=sharing) for x64 binaries compiled by both GCC and Clang

 ### Finetuned models:

 We also provide the finetuned model for you to directly play on function boundary recovery.
 The finetuned model is trained on binaries compiled by MSVC x64.
 Create the `checkpoints/finetune_msvs_funcbound_64` subdirectory in `path/to/xda`